Joao4569/survey-data-capture-and-analyse/README.md

 - Tested data_validator function with various data types and amounts of data provided:

- - If less than 4 values provided - ValueError raised as intended.
+ - If less than the required amount of values are provided - ValueError raised as intended.
- - If more than 4 values provided  - ValueError raised as intended.
+ - If more than the required amount of values are provided  - ValueError raised as intended.
  - If a non numerical string is provided by the user - ValueError raised as intended.
- - If each supplied result by user is between 0 and 10 - ValueError raised as intended.
+ - If each supplied interger from the user is between the minimum and maximum required - ValueError raised as intended.

 - Tested if program is updating the Google worksheet correctly - Working as intended.
 - I also made use of the Python type method (**type()**) in order to check data types of returned results where needed.